Extended Euclidean algorithm: Polynomial extended Euclidean algorithm

-A third difference is that, in the polynomial case, the greatest common divisor is defined only up to the multiplication by a non zero constant.
+A third difference is that, in the polynomial case, the greatest common divisor is defined only up to the multiplication by a nonzero constant.
 There are several ways to define unambiguously a greatest common divisor.

 In mathematics, it is common to require that the greatest common divisor be a monic polynomial.
 To get this, it suffices to divide every element of the output by the leading coefficient of $r_{k}.$ This allows that, if a and b are coprime, one gets 1 in the right-hand side of Bézout's inequality.
-Otherwise, one may get any non-zero constant.
+Otherwise, one may get any nonzero constant.
 In computer algebra, the polynomials commonly have integer coefficients, and this way of normalizing the greatest common divisor introduces too many fractions to be convenient.

-The second way to normalize the greatest common divisor in the case of polynomials with integers coefficients is to divide every output by the content of $r_{k},$ to get a primitive greatest common divisor.
+The second way to normalize the greatest common divisor in the case of polynomials with integer coefficients is to divide every output by the content of $r_{k},$ to get a primitive greatest common divisor.
 If the input polynomials are coprime, this normalisation also provides a greatest common divisor equal to 1.
 The drawback of this approach is that a lot of fractions should be computed and simplified during the computation.